elusivecodes/FyreORM/README.md

 Create a new subquery [*Query*](#queries).

 - `$options` is an array containing options for the query.
-    - `alias` is a string representing the table alias, and will default to the table name.
+    - `alias` is a string representing the table alias, and will default to the model alias.
     - `type` is a string representing the connection type, and will default to `self::WRITE`.

 ```php